rmanak/simplehtml/README.md

 ===========

-This is a quick webpage generator and content management system powered by perl that combines all the good stuff from:
+This is a quick webpage generator and content management system powered by Perl that combines all the good stuff from:

 * Markdown
 * code2html (for code highlighting)